 Prepare for a Job Interview

 Successful interviews are the result of good preparation.
-Preparation gives you not only the information and the appearance you need but, more important, the confidence to succeed.
+Preparation not only gives you the information you need and the appearance you want to present, but, more importantly, the confidence to succeed.

-- 1 Various Forms of Preparation for your Interview
+- 1 The Philosophy of Preparing for a Job Interview

 - 2 Situational Knowledge

 - 8 Questions and Answers